alvarogarcia7/cognitive-mental-math/README.md

 It aims to help the older population with Math operations, hence the name.

-We are actively developing the product with the help of Claude Code, and hopefully [Tonkatsu.ai][]
+We are actively developing the product with the help of Claude Code, and hopefully [Tonkatsu.ai](https://Tonkatsu.ai) :)

 ## Technical Readme